 Compromised spotlights the forgotten stories and advocacy work of Black Educators who drove the fight for integration and Brown vs Board of Education.

 The narration of our esteemed professors, teacher educators, and professionals in education will give voice to those Black Educators while exploring the fallout of their decision to fight.
-The audience will see how the fight for equity has evolved over the years, the complexity of advocating for students, and the unique experience of Black Educators today.
+The audience will see how the fight for justice has evolved over the years, the complexity of advocating for students, and the unique experience of Black Educators today.

-Official TrailerThe Story No One Has Told Before
+The Story No One Has Told Before

 While many films explore school desegregation, few highlight the pivotal role of Black educators in advancing the Brown v.
 Board of Education ruling.
 Their dedication, leadership, and sacrifices have largely gone unrecognized — until now.